indepth-dev/community/files/en-us/tutorials/angular/inject-environment-variables.md

 # Introduction

 Consuming environment variables in an Angular application is not natively supported.
-This guide will walk you through you understanding:
+This guide will walk you through understanding:

 - Why using environment variables for the configuration of an Angular application is a good practice
 - How to inject evnironment variables in an Angular application using a CLI custom builder